Jesuit High School (New Orleans): Athletics

 Jesuit athletics competes in the LHSAA.

 Athletic history

 Since 1933, Jesuit has won numerous state championships in football, basketball, baseball, wrestling, and soccer.
 The 1946 athletic year yielded undefeated state champions in baseball, basketball, track and field, and football—all coached by G. Gernon Brown.
 It has been said that Jesuit had "All the Tricks in '46."

 In the 2004–2005 school year, Jesuit won state championships in baseball, cross country, soccer, tennis, wrestling, rugby, and swimming, and went to the state playoffs in football with an undefeated regular season.
-In 2012 Jesuit built Ryan stadium, a state of the art facility accommodating football, baseball, and soccer on a field covered entirely with artificial turf.
-In 2015, Jesuit was the first prep school in the States to get a germ-zapping robot, gift of an alumnus.
+In 2012 Jesuit built Ryan stadium, a facility accommodating football, baseball, and soccer on a field covered entirely with artificial turf.